Can You See Bed Bugs with the Naked Eye?

 Professional Help for Identifying Bed Bugs

 Even though bed bugs can indeed be spotted by the naked eye, it isn’t always easy to locate them.
 If you suspect you have bed bugs, try looking around headboards, in furniture cushions, and along mattresses.
-If you think you may have a bed bug infestation, Enviro Safe Pest Control has the experience and resources necessary to locate, identify, and diagnose any bed bug problems you may be experiencing.
+If you think you may have a bed bug infestation, Western Exterminator has the experience and resources necessary to locate, identify, and diagnose any bed bug problems you may be experiencing.
 Call us today to learn how we can protect your home from bed bugs!

 SERVING CUSTOMERS IN THE LAS VEGAS AND HENDERSON AREAS